kishorekrrish/sfdc-website/_posts/2019-10-12-blockers-one-lwc.md

 permalink: /2019/09/blockers-in-lwc-list.html
 description: Blockers You will come across while dealing with Lists in LWC Previously we have seen how data binding acts as a blocker and how to overcome that in LWC.
 In this article, we will understand how data binding acts as a blocker when dealing with lists in LWC.
-In Salesforce we often deal with a list of records, may it be related list and whatnot.
-We will compare and understand data binding in the case of lists in AURA and LWC.
+In Salesforce we often deal with a list of records.
 image: assets/images/Blockers1-lwc.png
 author: kishore
 tags: